-The immediate priority was given to support the NHS and other public health services and recognised with £5bn emergency response fund.
+The budget gave the immediate priority to support the NHS and other public health services and set up £5bn emergency response fund.

 For businesses with fewer than 250 employees, the government promised to refund in full 2 weeks of COVID-19 related sick pay per employee, and that is, even if they been advised to self-isolate and have not had symptoms.

-Self-employed workers who are not eligible, will be able to claim contributory Employment Support Allowance.
-The ESA benefit will be available from day one, and not after a week as now.
+Self-employed workers who are not eligible, will be able to claim contributory Employment Support Allowance from day one, and not after a week as now.

 Additionally, to support businesses and individuals in the UK, on the 26th of March, in the unprecedented government package, Chancellor Rishi Sunak, announced cash grants to the value of 80% of their profits, up to £2,500 per month.

 This generous support could benefit millions of self-employed in the United Kingdom.